MMV-Lab/VessQC/README.md

 ## Input Data Requirements

-VessQC requires three core input files per volume, all of which must be perfectly aligned and of identical spatial dimensions (e.g., `.tiff` or `.nii` format):
+VessQC requires three core input files per volume, all of which must be perfectly aligned and of identical spatial dimensions.
+Supported file formats include `.tiff` and `.nii` and all related variants (e.g., `.ome.tif`, `.tif`, `.nii.gz`).

 1. **Raw Image Volume:** The original 3D image data (e.g., lightsheet microscopy stack).
 2. **Segmentation Mask:** A binary segmentation mask of the target structures.